A corneal ulcer is an open sore of the cornea, which is the transparent dome-shaped layer that covers the front of the eye.

 Damage to the outer layer of the cornea due to scratches (corneal abrasion).
 Erosion of the cornea typically involves more than one layer and can occur for several reasons.

-- Injury or trauma (such as rubbing an itchy eye)
+- Injury or trauma (such as rubbing an itchy eye, foreign body)

 - Chemical irritants

 - Foreign body

 Secondary bacterial infection can develop once the cornea has become damaged, which further complicates the problem.
 In severe cases, the ulcer can progress through the layers of the outer eye and cause the eyeball to rupture.

 - Pain, due to the rich supply of nerves, the deeper the injury, the greater the pain

 - Excessive tear production (epiphora)

 - Eyelid spasms (blepharospasm)